Skip to Content (Press Enter)

 In some states, such as California, Massachusetts, Connecticut and New Jersey, a surrogate may be paid a higher base fee because the location of the state is desirable – close top fertility clinics, as well as close to airports and making travel for international intended parents easier.
 It's important to note that intended parents are responsible for paying the surrogate's compensation, not the surrogate agency.

-Surrogate requirements are criteria put forth by surrogacy agencies, IVF clinics and the American Society for Reproductive Medicine (ASRM) that women must meet in order to qualify to become a surrogate mother.
+Our surrogate requirements are guided by IVF clinics and the American Society for Reproductive Medicine (ASRM).

 These qualifications may vary from agency to agency.
 At Circle Surrogacy, some surrogate mother requirements are:

 • Uncomplicated pregnancies and deliveries, as documented by medical records

 • Is between 21-44 years of age

 • Typically has a Body Mass Index (BMI) of no higher than 33.
 Calculate My BMI

 • Does not use illegal drugs, smoke cigarettes, or abuse alcohol

 Meeting these surrogate requirements are just the first step in the surrogate application process.
 Women will also participate in psychological screenings, and once accepted into the program, will also have a medical screening at an IVF clinic to ensure she's medically ready for a surrogate pregnancy.